FernandoEmilianoFloresDeLaRiva/nest-microservices/README.md

 2. Create an .env based on the .env.template
 3. Run the command `git submodule update --init --recursive` to start the submodules
 4. Run the command `docker compose up --build`

+# Prod

+1. Clone this repositorio
+2. Create an .env based on the .env.template
+3. Run the command `docker compose -f docker-compose.prod.yml build`